microsoft/MLOS/documentation/02-Build.md

 > Note: Visual Studio build tools are available free. \
 > Please see the initial setup instructions linked [above](#prerequisites) for details.

-### CLI
+### CLI: `msbuild`

-Visual Studio build tools need to be added to the shell environment.
+To build from the command line on Windows, the Visual Studio build tools need to be added to the shell environment.

 1) Setup the `powershell` environment to find the Visual Studio build tools.